mapbender/mapbender-documentation/en/elements/basic/basesourceswitcher.rst

 .. image:: ../../../figures/basesourceswitcher_configuration.png
      :scale: 80

 In the configuration example either one, none or several entries per instanceset can be selected.
 You can create groups, which are then grouped together in the dropdown list.
-Further Instancesets can be added via the |mapbender-button-add| ``Button``.
+Further Instancesets can be added via the |mapbender-button-add| button.
 It is possible to move an instanceset in the configuration window via drag and drop.

 * **Title**: Title of the BaseSource.
 * **Group**: Optional group name.